Sturgill Simpson: Early life

 Simpson says of his educational career that he was "not a great student".
-His parents divorced when he was in the seventh grade.
 He only "barely graduated" from Woodford High, enlisting in the United States Navy in his senior year.
 After three years in the Navy, where he worked in the Combat Information Center of a frigate, Simpson spent some time in Japan.
 He later lived in Everett and Seattle, Washington, where he waited tables at IHOP, before moving back home to Lexington, Kentucky.

 Career

 2004−2013: Early performances and recordings

-Simpson formed the Country/Rock band Sunday Valley in 2004, which played at the Pickathon festival in Portland, Oregon.
+Simpson formed the country rock band Sunday Valley in 2004, which played at the Pickathon festival in Portland, Oregon.
 He later moved to Nashville, but says he "didn't have the foggiest notion of how to hustle my music ... [it] was a total bust."

 Setting his musical ambitions aside, Simpson focused on building a career at a Salt Lake City railroad freight-shipping yard for Union Pacific Railroad, which he eventually ended up managing.
 He credits his wife and friends with changing what he characterized as a hobbyist focus on songwriting and playing to convincing him to get serious about music as a potential career.
-After playing local open mics and gigs, Simpson returned to Sunday Valley, touring and making an album with the band.
+After playing local open mics and gigs, Simpson returned to Sunday Valley, touring and making an album with the band and producer Duane Lundy.
 He and his wife moved to Nashville when the group disbanded in 2012.

 After going solo, Simpson released his debut album High Top Mountain in 2013, which he self-funded, self-released, and had cut in Nashville.
 The album was produced by Dave Cobb.
 Among the session musicians were Hargus "Pig" Robbins on piano and Robby Turner, a former guitarist for Waylon Jennings, on steel guitar.
 The record is named after a cemetery near Jackson where many of Simpson's family members are buried.
 Stephen Thomas Erlewine of AllMusic rated High Top Mountain 31/2 stars out of 5, comparing its sound favorably to Waylon Jennings.
 The album's style has also been compared to that of Merle Haggard.
 Erik Ernst of the Milwaukee Journal-Sentinel also compared it to Jennings, saying that it had "rich vintage sounds, heartbreaking ballads, and juke-joint ramblers".